Chris55/ns3-program-viewer/docs/ns3/program/readme.md

 | 1     |  592  | New format with additional bytes 0x18 to 0x2B (20 bytes).
 All file saved with Nord Sound Manager v7.40 (2018-12-18) or later are using this version.

-Each memory offset corresponds to an 8-bit value.
+Each memory offset corresponds to an 8-bit value, example:

 0x01 (hex) = 00000001 -> bit 0 is ‘1’

 0x84 (hex) = 10000100 -> bit 7 and 2 are ‘1’

-In the documentation `--xxxxxx` (b5-0) means Bit5 to Bit0.
+In the documentation below `--xxxxxx` (b5-0) means Bit5 to Bit0 are used.

 | offset   | bits       | description